interested in all manner of things associated with

 stress in the hopes of figuring out how to predict the impact of

-- Temperature effects on the immune system and
+- Temperature effects on the microbiome - We

-pathogens.
-It'd be great to understand how these little
+great to understand how these little creatures interact with

-creatures interact with their hosts to modify responses to the
+their hosts to modify responses to the environment.

 - New tools for studying insect cold tolerance